 Our Bishop at that time, Archbishop Dmitri of blessed memory, first visited our parish on September 22, 2006.
 His preaching, pastoral care and guidance were inspiring and a great blessing to us at this early stage of our mission.

 Our parish was established to be a beacon of Holy Orthodoxy, offering English-language services to all people of all origins in the Piedmont Triad area of North Carolina.
 God has blessed this mission!
 From an initial group of 25 people, we have grown to 100+ people attending Divine Liturgy.
 We provide classes for inquirers and catechumens, and have baptized and chrismated many dozens of new members of the faithful since our founding.
-Our flourishing church school and youth group help our children grow in fellowship, service, and love of their faith.
-We have a large number of children who benefit from our educational and social activities, including our new youth group for teens.
+Our flourishing church school and youth group have helped our children grow in fellowship, service, and love of their faith.
 We continue to see new folks arrive and engage in all areas of parish life.
 By the grace of God, “... the Lord added to their number day by day” (Acts 2:47).

 As the parish has grown, the need for space has become increasingly pressing.
 Being crowded is a blessing, but also a persistent inconvenience during both worship and fellowship hour.
 We agreed as a parish that we need to build a new church building.
 But where?

 We have faithful parishioners all across the triad, and we all wrestled with locating in one of the major cities of the Triad versus finding a location central in the Triad.
 We did research, talked together, prayed together, and finally all agreed to find a central location that would accomodate all of us as well as possible, and be available to people all across the Triad.